MLOC, A Program for Calibrated Multiple Event Earthquake Relocation

 The code is written completely in Fortran; it uses some features from Fortran95 but nothing more recent than that.
 The program can be compiled and built with any one of several Fortran compilers running under macOS (formerly known as OS X) or most Unix-like operating systems, including Linux. mloc runs in a Terminal window.

-MLOC uses the Generic Mapping Tools (GMT) to create graphic output, so a recent version (GMT5) is required.
+MLOC uses the Generic Mapping Tools (GMT) to create graphic output, so a recent version (preferably GMT6, but GMT5 works) is required.
 An installation of Google Earth is highly recommended as well, as one of the output files is a KML file of the relocated earthquakes.
 Finally, an installation of the tau-p software (Buland and Chapman, 1983) that implements the ak135 global travel-time model (Engdahl et al, 1998) may be required if the binary data files distributed with mloc do not work in your system.

 MLOC was not developed to be a black box tool that can be widely distributed to students, or even to post-graduate researchers with a casual knowledge of earthquake location and an interest in getting some quick results.
 Some aspects of its use are based on considerations that are rarely if ever found in other earthquake location codes.
 The analysis for calibrated locations typically requires many runs with carefully-considered editing of input files in between.
 Different datasets often require different approaches.
 MLOC is adaptable to a wide variety of cases and as a result has tools that are only applicable in specific circumstances; they may conflict with other tools in other circumstances.
 In other words, successful use of mloc will require very careful review of the documentation, and ideally some guidance by someone who is familiar with it.
 If you are serious about using it for research you may want to consider attending a training course.